joshuadavidthomas/django-bird/README.md

 High-flying components for perfectionists with deadlines.

 <!-- docs-intro-end -->
-> [!CAUTION]
+> [!IMPORTANT]
-> This is an experimental, alpha attempt at a different approach to defining components in Django templates.
-It is not suitable for production use yet.
+> This library is in active development.
+Breaking changes may occur before 1.0.
+Use caution in production - pin your dependencies and test thoroughly.
+All changes, including breaking changes, are documented in the [CHANGELOG](CHANGELOG.md)

 <!-- docs-content-begin -->
 ## Requirements